St. Louis Blues: 1967 expansion

 The team's first owners were insurance tycoon Sid Salomon Jr., his son, Sid Salomon III, and Robert L. Wolfson, who were granted the franchise in 1966.
 Sid Salomon III convinced his initially wary father to make a bid for the team.
 Former St. Louis Cardinals great Stan Musial and Musial's business partner Julius "Biggie" Garagnani were also members of the 16-man investment group that made the initial formal application for the franchise.
 Garagnani would never see the Blues franchise take the ice, as he died from a heart attack on June 19, 1967, less than three months before the Blues played their first preseason game.
 Upon acquiring the franchise in 1966, Salomon then spent several million dollars on extensive renovations for the 38-year-old arena, expanding it from 12,000 seats to 15,000.

-Beginnings and Stanley Cup Finals' appearances (1967–1970)
+Beginnings and Stanley Cup Final appearances (1967–1970)

 Lynn Patrick initially served as general manager and head coach.
 However, he resigned as head coach in late November after recording a 4–13–2 record.
 He was replaced by assistant coach Scotty Bowman, who thereafter led the team to a winning record for the rest of the season.
 Like the other five expansion teams, the Blues' roster consisted primarily of castoffs from the Original Six and players who had previously never managed to break out of the minor leagues.
-As part of the expansion, the NHL had agreed to put all of the expansion teams in the new Western Division, an arrangement which was intended to ensure all of the new teams all had an equal chance of reaching the playoffs.
+As part of the expansion, the NHL had agreed to put all of the expansion teams in the new West Division, an arrangement which was intended to ensure all of the new teams all had an equal chance of reaching the playoffs.